craigappfoundry/ABTBible/Bible/Books/02 Exodus.md

 ## Chapter 9

-**<sup>1</sup>** Then the Lord said to Moses, “Go in to Pharaoh and speak to him: ‘Thus says the Lord, the God of the Hebrews, “Send out My people, so that they may serve Me. **<sup>2</sup>** For if you refuse to send them out and still hold them, **<sup>3</sup>** then the hand of the Lord will come with a very severe plague upon your livestock which are in the field, on the horses, the donkeys, the camels, the herds, and the flocks. **<sup>4</sup>** But the Lord will make a distinction between the livestock of Israel and the livestock of Egypt, so that nothing will die of all that belongs to the sons of Israel.”’” **<sup>5</sup>** And the Lord set a definite time, saying, “Tomorrow the Lord will do this thing in the land.” **<sup>6</sup>** So the Lord did this thing on the next day, and all the livestock of Egypt died; but from the livestock of the sons of Israel, not one died. **<sup>7</sup>** Pharaoh sent men to look, and behold, not even one of the livestock of Israel had died.
+**<sup>1</sup>** Then the LORD said to Moses, “Go in to Pharaoh and speak to him: ‘Thus says the LORD, the God of the Hebrews, “Send out My people, so that they may serve Me. **<sup>2</sup>** For if you refuse to send them out and still hold them, **<sup>3</sup>** then the hand of the LORD will come with a very severe plague upon your livestock which are in the field, on the horses, the donkeys, the camels, the herds, and the flocks. **<sup>4</sup>** But the LORD will make a distinction between the livestock of Israel and the livestock of Egypt, so that nothing will die of all that belongs to the sons of Israel.”’” **<sup>5</sup>** And the LORD set a definite time, saying, “Tomorrow the LORD will do this thing in the land.” **<sup>6</sup>** So the LORD did this thing on the next day, and all the livestock of Egypt died; but from the livestock of the sons of Israel, not one died. **<sup>7</sup>** Pharaoh sent men to look, and behold, not even one of the livestock of Israel had died.
 But Pharaoh’s heart was hardened, and he did not let the people go.

-**<sup>8</sup>** Then the Lord said to Moses and to Aaron, “Take handfuls of soot from a kiln, and have Moses scatter it toward the sky in the sight of Pharaoh. **<sup>9</sup>** It will become fine dust over all the land of Egypt, and become boils breaking out in sores on man and beast throughout all the land of Egypt.” **<sup>10</sup>** So they took soot from the kiln and stood before Pharaoh, and Moses scattered it toward the sky, and it became boils with sores breaking out on man and beast. **<sup>11</sup>** The magicians could not stand before Moses because of the boils, for the boils were on the magicians as well as on all the Egyptians. **<sup>12</sup>** But the Lord hardened Pharaoh’s heart, and he did not listen to them, just as the Lord had spoken to Moses.
+**<sup>8</sup>** Then the LORD said to Moses and to Aaron, “Take handfuls of soot from a kiln, and have Moses scatter it toward the sky in the sight of Pharaoh. **<sup>9</sup>** It will become fine dust over all the land of Egypt, and become boils breaking out in sores on man and beast throughout all the land of Egypt.” **<sup>10</sup>** So they took soot from the kiln and stood before Pharaoh, and Moses scattered it toward the sky, and it became boils with sores breaking out on man and beast. **<sup>11</sup>** The magicians could not stand before Moses because of the boils, for the boils were on the magicians as well as on all the Egyptians. **<sup>12</sup>** But the LORD hardened Pharaoh’s heart, and he did not listen to them, just as the LORD had spoken to Moses.

-**<sup>13</sup>** Then the Lord said to Moses, “Rise early in the morning and stand before Pharaoh and say to him, ‘Thus says the Lord, the God of the Hebrews: “Send out My people, so that they may serve Me. **<sup>14</sup>** For this time I will send all My plagues upon your own heart, and upon your servants and your people, so that you may know that there is no one like Me in all the earth. **<sup>15</sup>** For if I had stretched out My hand and struck you and your people with the plague, then you would have been cut off from the earth. **<sup>16</sup>** But for this very reason I have raised you up, in order to show you My power, and in order that My name might be proclaimed throughout all the earth. **<sup>17</sup>** Still, you exalt yourself against My people by not letting them go.
+**<sup>13</sup>** Then the LORD said to Moses, “Rise early in the morning and stand before Pharaoh and say to him, ‘Thus says the LORD, the God of the Hebrews: “Send out My people, so that they may serve Me. **<sup>14</sup>** For this time I will send all My plagues upon your own heart, and upon your servants and your people, so that you may know that there is no one like Me in all the earth. **<sup>15</sup>** For if I had stretched out My hand and struck you and your people with the plague, then you would have been cut off from the earth. **<sup>16</sup>** But for this very reason I have raised you up, in order to show you My power, and in order that My name might be proclaimed throughout all the earth. **<sup>17</sup>** Still, you exalt yourself against My people by not letting them go.

 **<sup>18</sup>** Behold, at this time tomorrow I will cause very heavy hail to fall, such as has not been in Egypt from the day it was founded until now. **<sup>19</sup>** And now, send word, bring your livestock and all that you have in the field into shelter.
-The hail will fall on every man and beast that is found in the field and is not brought indoors; it will fall on them, and they will die.”’” **<sup>20</sup>** Those among Pharaoh’s servants who feared the word of the Lord made their servants and livestock gather under shelter. **<sup>21</sup>** But those who did not pay attention to the word of the Lord left their servants and livestock in the field.
+The hail will fall on every man and beast that is found in the field and is not brought indoors; it will fall on them, and they will die.”’” **<sup>20</sup>** Those among Pharaoh’s servants who feared the word of the LORD made their servants and livestock gather under shelter. **<sup>21</sup>** But those who did not pay attention to the word of the LORD left their servants and livestock in the field.

-**<sup>22</sup>** Then the Lord said to Moses, “Stretch out your hand toward the sky, so that hail may fall on all the land of Egypt, on man and beast and on every plant of the field throughout the land of Egypt.” **<sup>23</sup>** And Moses stretched out his staff toward the sky, and the Lord sent thunder and hail, and fire ran down to the earth.
-And the Lord rained hail on the land of Egypt. **<sup>24</sup>** So there was hail, and fire flashing continually in the midst of the hail, very severe, such as had never been in all the land of Egypt since it became a nation. **<sup>25</sup>** And the hail struck all that was in the field through all the land of Egypt, from man to beast; and the hail struck every plant of the field and shattered every tree of the field. **<sup>26</sup>** Only in the land of Goshen, where the sons of Israel were, there was no hail.
+**<sup>22</sup>** Then the LORD said to Moses, “Stretch out your hand toward the sky, so that hail may fall on all the land of Egypt, on man and beast and on every plant of the field throughout the land of Egypt.” **<sup>23</sup>** And Moses stretched out his staff toward the sky, and the LORD sent thunder and hail, and fire ran down to the earth.
+And the LORD rained hail on the land of Egypt. **<sup>24</sup>** So there was hail, and fire flashing continually in the midst of the hail, very severe, such as had never been in all the land of Egypt since it became a nation. **<sup>25</sup>** And the hail struck all that was in the field through all the land of Egypt, from man to beast; and the hail struck every plant of the field and shattered every tree of the field. **<sup>26</sup>** Only in the land of Goshen, where the sons of Israel were, there was no hail.

-**<sup>27</sup>** Then Pharaoh sent and called for Moses and Aaron and said to them, “I have sinned this time; the Lord is righteous, and I and my people are guilty. **<sup>28</sup>** Plead with the Lord, for there has been enough of God’s thunder and hail.
-I will send you out, and you shall stay no longer.” **<sup>29</sup>** And Moses said to him, “As soon as I go out of the city, I will spread out my hands to the Lord; the thunder will cease, and there will be no more hail, so that you may know that the earth belongs to the Lord. **<sup>30</sup>** But as for you and your servants, I know that you do not yet fear the Lord God.” **<sup>31</sup>** (Now the flax and the barley were ruined, for the barley was in the ear and the flax was in bloom. **<sup>32</sup>** But the wheat and the spelt were not ruined, for they ripen late.)
+**<sup>27</sup>** Then Pharaoh sent and called for Moses and Aaron and said to them, “I have sinned this time; the LORD is righteous, and I and my people are guilty. **<sup>28</sup>** Plead with the LORD, for there has been enough of God’s thunder and hail.
+I will send you out, and you shall stay no longer.” **<sup>29</sup>** And Moses said to him, “As soon as I go out of the city, I will spread out my hands to the LORD; the thunder will cease, and there will be no more hail, so that you may know that the earth belongs to the LORD. **<sup>30</sup>** But as for you and your servants, I know that you do not yet fear the LORD God.” **<sup>31</sup>** (Now the flax and the barley were ruined, for the barley was in the ear and the flax was in bloom. **<sup>32</sup>** But the wheat and the spelt were not ruined, for they ripen late.)

-**<sup>33</sup>** So Moses went out of the city from Pharaoh and spread out his hands to the Lord, and the thunder and the hail ceased, and rain no longer poured on the earth. **<sup>34</sup>** But when Pharaoh saw that the rain and the hail and the thunder had ceased, he sinned again and hardened his heart, both he and his servants. **<sup>35</sup>** So Pharaoh’s heart was hardened, and he did not let the sons of Israel go, just as the Lord had spoken through Moses.
+**<sup>33</sup>** So Moses went out of the city from Pharaoh and spread out his hands to the LORD, and the thunder and the hail ceased, and rain no longer poured on the earth. **<sup>34</sup>** But when Pharaoh saw that the rain and the hail and the thunder had ceased, he sinned again and hardened his heart, both he and his servants. **<sup>35</sup>** So Pharaoh’s heart was hardened, and he did not let the sons of Israel go, just as the LORD had spoken through Moses.

 ## Chapter 10